Updating Your Mid-Century House?

 May was critical of conventional architecture.
 He felt it failed to take into account local climate in the design of houses.

-His Rancherias were designed specifically for Southern California living and greatly influenced by low-roofed Spanish-adobe ranch and farmhouses on which thick walls, broad overhanging eaves, and tile roofs were intended to keep the house cool in blistering desert summers.
+His Rancherias were designed specifically for Southern California living and greatly influenced by low-roofed adobe farmhouses on which thick walls, broad overhanging eaves, and tile roofs were intended to keep the house cool in blistering desert summers.

 The Eichler Ranches